-Four injured and man arrested as gunman opens fire at South by Southwest festival
+Gunman opens fire at South by Southwest festival in Austin

-SXSW shooting: Four injured and man arrested as gunman opens fire at South by Southwest festival in Texas
+SXSW shooting: Four injured after gunman opens fire near Austin festival venue

-Shooting at popular arts festival in Austin saw multiple injuries in the early hours

-A shooting at the South by Southwest Festival in Austin, Texas, has injured four people and police have taken a suspect into custody.
+The shooting took place about 2.50am near the Alamo Ritz theatre, one of the ten venues in this year’s festival

+The shooting took place about 2.50am near the Alamo Ritz theatre, one of the ten venues for this year’s festival which closes on Sunday.

-The incident happened at around 2.50am near E 6th St and Neches St on early Sunday morning, with four people shot not far from the Alamo Ritz theatre.
+The incident at East 6th St and Neches St occurred in a busy downtown area packed with bars and restaurants.

-Streets were cleared by police and the Austin-Travis County Emergency Medical Services transferred the four people with injuries to a nearby trauma centre.
+The four people injured were taken to a nearby hospital by emergency responders.
 Their injuries were not thought to be life threatening.

-Streets around E 6th St and Neches St were reopened roughly an hour later, and no further details were released by Austin authorities.
+Police secured the area around East 6th St and Neches St and warned members of the public to avoid the scene while the suspect was on the run.

-The South by Southwest festival, typically attracts tens of thousands of people, was making its return to Texas’s state capitol after a two year absence from Covid.
+SXSW, a popular event which attracts tens of thousands of people, had made its return to Austin this year after a two-year absence due to the Covid pandemic.

-The shooting occurred not from the Alma Ritz historic theatre, which is among 10 venues taking part in 2022’s South by Southwest festival from 11 March to 20 March.

-The festival combines arts and entertainment with music from both up-and-coming artists and well known acts, with Saturday not seeing singer Shawn Mendes perform in Austin.
+The festival combines arts and entertainment with film, talks and music from both up-and-coming artists and well-known acts.
+It was first established in Austin in 1987.

-Police in the city called for enhanced security in 2019 after shootings took place.
+On Saturday, singers Shawn Mendes and Sebastián Yatra performed at the event, while country star Dolly Patron made her first SXSW appearance on Friday.

+Austin’s police department had promised to ensure higher levels of security for the festival after multiple shootings occurred during its final weekend three years ago.

 Register for free to continue reading